 This field of study aims to generate and make available knowledge gained from data and information.
 Graduates work in companies that depend heavily on the generation of business-relevant knowledge, e.g. from web data, e.g. digital information platforms, online retailers, social networks, online media, etc..
 An employment in research or in the facilities of research infrastructures (e.g. scientific libraries, Leibniz institutes, etc.) is also conceivable due to the high proportion of research-centered modules.
-For details see here Data and Information Science (DIS)
+The specialization can be studied by German and English speaking students and also by not German speaking students.
+Students without German languags skills on C1 level have a smaller catalogue of modules that can be chosen.
+For details see here ….
+Data and Information Science (DIS)

 IT Management (ITM)

 This field of study builds on broad knowledge and skills in operational IT management and focuses on strategic IT management.
 From this perspective, the tasks of setting up, operating and further developing IT are considered.
 Effectiveness, efficiency and security on the one hand, as well as the design of IT in line with requirements and the support of digital transformation are always in focus.
 The ability to explore new IT deployment scenarios and technologies as well as to assume management and budget responsibility are also part of this.
-For details see : IT Management (German only)
+The specialization is studied by German (C1 level) and English (B2 level) speaking students, only.
+All mandatory subjects are given in German.
+For details see : IT Management (in German)

 Software Architecture (SAR)

 This field of study teaches software engineering oriented towards large and complex systems, which understands IT as a socio-technical system and pays special attention to people and their ways of thinking and acting when creating software systems.
 It reflects the growing importance of software for innovative digital products and services in our society by enabling graduates to design and implement complex software systems in the context of social, technological and economic conditions.
+The specialization can be studied by German and English speaking students and also by not German speaking students.
+Students without German languags skills on C1 level have a smaller catalogue of modules that can be chosen.
 For details see Software Architecture (SAR)